How to use discounts to uplift profits and reach more customers

 Faux scarcity may have been a viable tactic before the internet came into being, but with how savvy and well-connected customers are nowadays, being dishonest about the availability of your products and discounts is a major no-no.

 Take, for example, these emails from Levi’s.
-They sent out an email promoting a “last chance” to get 30% off anything in their online stores, only to offer the same discount a little over a week later, and then again a week after that.
+They sent out an email promoting a “last chance” to get 30% off anything on their site, only to offer the same discount a little over a week later, and then again a week after that.

 So even though it may be tempting to advertise only two slots left in your membership program when there are really 10, or two days left to sign up for your course when you plan on allowing enrollment for five more days after that -- don’t.